History of world ocean day

 Importance of Oceans

 The oceans control temperature and climate by absorbing half the heat reaching the earth from the sun.
-Huge amounts of greenhouse gas CO2 are absorbed by ocean water and help humans as a solution to the problem of global warming and climate change.
+Huge amounts of greenhouse gas CO2 are absorb by ocean water and help humans as a solution to the problem of global warming and climate change.

 The marine plants that breathe you and all other land also produce half the oxygen.
-The world’s largest protein source is supplied by the sea.
+The world’s largest protein source is supply by the sea.
 There are 3 billion people who depend on marine and coastal biodiversity for their livelihood.

 World Ocean day theme 2021